-The unfortunate truth is that in order for climbing shoes to perform, they have to be constructed with relatively thin material which will eventually wear through.
-Typically the first area to go will be the rubber on the sole and the toe.
-This may be prevented if caught early enough with a resole, but there are a few tricks you can do yourself to extend the life of your rubber too.
-Next up, the lacing or velcro may take some damage due to abrasion or simply from the high tension they hold.
+Typically the first area to go will be the rubber on the sole and around the toe area.
+The good news is, this may be prevented if caught early enough with a resole.
+There are also a few tricks you can do yourself to extend the life of your rubber too.

-When looking for a durable shoe, you will want to think about how they balance out performance with durability and what you can do to minimize wear.
-Lets dive in.
+When looking for a durable climbing shoe, you will want to think about how they balance outperformance with durability and what you can do to minimize wear.

 Given that they feel most at home on cracks, the Mythos can take a real beating.
-They’re equipped with beefy laces and rubber running up the sides so you’ll be decently protected when jamming.
+They’re equipped with beefy laces and rubber rand running along the sides so you’ll be decently protected when jamming.
 They take no time to break in and will mold to your foot due to its leather upper.
-And don’t worry, once you’ve worn through the durable 4mm Vibram XS Edge rubber they’ll take well to a resole.
-We have found that the Mythos can take up to 5+ resoles before needing a permanent retirement.
-Not bad!
+And don’t worry, once you’ve worn through the durable 4mm Vibram XS Edge rubber they’ll take well to a resole or two.
+We have found that the Mythos can take up to 4+ resoles before needing a permanent retirement.
+Not to shabby.

 For women: The women’s Mythos shares very similar characteristics to the men’s shoes.
-The main difference, apart for the smaller size range, is the rubber.
-The Women’s version uses the XS Edge, a stiffer Vibram compound designed for big-wall and multi-pitch climbing.
+The Women’s version also uses the XS Edge, a stiffer Vibram compound designed for big-wall and multi-pitch climbing.
 You can find the women’s version here.

 This moderately high cut boot is constructed with durability in mind.
 But then again, we wouldn’t expect anything less from Scarpa.
 The Maestro Mid is a high performing crack climbing machine intended to take the pain out of the most uncomfortable of jams.
 It’s got a moderately aggressive shape with an asymmetrical and flat last, supported by a tensioned rand for extra support.
 They’ll keep you and your ankles well protected in the heinous of cracks.